 - old nursery pots

-Decorated flower pots, sun catchers, personalized garden art and sculpture, and even crop markers are just some of the upcycled garden projects utilizing these items.
-Think past your nose and make a set of wind chimes out of old spoons or paint old nursery pots, nestle them together and plant strawberries out of a personalized planter.
+Decorated flower pots, sun catchers, personalized garden art, and sculptures, and even crop markers are just some of the upcycled garden projects utilizing these items.
+Think past your nose and make a set of wind chimes out of old spoons or paint old nursery pots, nestle them together, and plant strawberries out of a personalized planter.
 The ideas are just endless for upcycling in the garden.

 Upcycled Garden Containers